CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (1) Impose sanctions specific to any pending proceeding or investigation, including, but not limited to, entry of a default judgment as to some or all of the pending issues which is adverse to the noncompliant party;

-(3) Continue with the proceeding and defer all, or part, of the subpoena enforcement issues.
+(3) Continue with the proceeding and defer all, or part, of the subpoena enforcement issues; or

-(d) If the board officially notices a fact, it shall so sate, and permit any party, upon timely request, the opportunity to show the contrary.
+(e) If the board officially notices a fact, it shall so state, and permit any party, upon timely request, the opportunity to show the contrary.

 (a) The party asserting the affirmative of a proposition shall have the burden of proving the truth of that proposition by a preponderance of the evidence.